 LayDee KinMee from 2016 – 2021

 LayDee career officially began in August 2009 at Heaven Social Dance, joining popular group Your Westy Divas, remaining a crowd favourite until their final performance in December 2011, And in early 2012, LayDee shocked television and online audiences after her yodelling performance on Australia’s Got Talent.
 She received a standing ovation from all 3 judges and was also one of the most memorable acts of the series.
 From this, she became known as “The Yodelling Drag Queen”, and also became infamous with her catch-phrase “FASTER”, which she used as the title of her debut album released in November 2014.
-The album features some camp country tracks, big diva ballads and of course her ever popular yodels, and In 2015, LayDee won an ACE Award (Australian Club Entertainment) for Production Show of the Year for her Drags to Bitches Show. and is now the most popular drag queen in Western Sydney and has agreed to come back to help keep heaven running by taking on the role as entertainment co-odinator in 2016.
+The album features some camp country tracks, big diva ballads and of course her ever popular yodels, and In 2015, LayDee won an ACE Award (Australian Club Entertainment) for Production Show of the Year for her Drags to Bitches Show. and is now the most popular drag queen in Western Sydney and has agreed to come back to help keep heaven running in 2016 to 2021.

 Check out LayDee’ s website: Drag Entertaiment

 Committee Member / Coordinator